NiklasJonsson/gfx/notes.md

 that updates the pipeline storage and handles.

 In addition, there is asynchronous & parallel shader compilation.
 The shader compilation service has a pool of threads that wait for new jobs to show up in a job queue.
-The immediate API above queues shader compilation to this serves and then blocks on waiting for the result.
+The immediate API above queues shader compilation to this service and then blocks on waiting for the result.

 #### `PipelineService`